 The county should protect fish and wildlife habitats that are important to the long-term viability of locally important species in Thurston County, which are unique or rare, or which contain state priority species or species listed under the federal Endangered Species Act.

 The county should identify and protect (e.g., through easements, fee acquisition, or regulations) land providing essential connections between riparian habitat areas, open spaces, and significant wildlife habitats sustaining state priority, federally listed, or locally important wildlife species.
-Include wildlife corridors that lead away from riparian areas to facilitate wildlife migration to upland habitats and minimize the potential for increased fecal contamination of streams from wildlife sources.

-The county should encourage protection of areas containing special plants and special plant communities listed by the state Department of Natural Resources Heritage Program.
+The county should encourage protection of areas containing special plants and special plant communities listed by the state Department of Natural Resources Natural Heritage Program.

 The county should establish and protect riparian habitat areas to maintain or enhance the functions sustaining aquatic life and terrestrial wildlife, consistent with best available science.